Mobile Friendly Site

 Palm Beach, Sunny Florida

 The right words in the right places can spell success.
 The wrong words can well mean rejection and failure.

-How often do you come across a website or ad, and realize it has all the persuasive oomph of yapping poodle?
+How often do you come across a website, ad or promotion, and realize they have all the persuasive oomph of a yapping poodle?

 The copy on your website has to perform, or your product or service isn’t going to sell.
 It’s as simple and straightforward as that.

 If you're like so many other web entrepreneurs today, you've done everything you can think of to increase sales, but time after time the only thing you get for your efforts is a big, fat zilch.

 Especially now, in today's frankly depressing and iffy economic climate, even sites that were once holding their own are taking a huge hit in sales.
 What may have worked OK just a short time ago is now flatlining.